E-Consult available Monday to Friday, 7am - 11am (except Bank Holidays)

 Prescriptions can be ordered by one of the following methods:

-- MyHealthOnline (MHOL): Registration required - please complete an eConsult requesting administrative help to request a registration document.
+MyHealthOnline (MHOL): Registration required - please use our App (MySurgery App available free on your App store) to complete an applicaton or complete an eConsult requesting administrative help to request a registration document.

 A safer and quicker method to order your medication would be method 1 or 2.
 Please ensure you have a nominated chemist where you wish to collect your medication.

 These should now be requested via our App (MySurgery App available free on your App store).

 Alternatively you can request via eConsult above - use the 'I want administrative help' tab to request your Med 3.

 Using these methods are quicker and help free our telephone lines for urgent care calls.

 The practice has introducing Video Consultations for some patient consultations, via a service called AccuRx.

 To take part in a video consultation you will need a smart phone with a camera - no app is required.

 You will firstly receive a text to notify you that the doctor will shortly be ready to start a consultation via video with you.